kshanlvs/collebera_task_app/README.md

 ## State Management

-This project uses [State Management Solution] for managing the state of the application.
+This project uses Provider for managing the state of the application.

 ## API Integration